LCTT/TranslateProject/sources/tech/20171019 How to manage Docker containers in Kubernetes with Java.md

-How to manage Docker containers in Kubernetes with Java
+Translating by qhwdw How to manage Docker containers in Kubernetes with Java
 ==========================